-It is also worth checking my long-haul flight reviews to work out which airline offers the best seat in your travel class.
+It is also worth checking OUR long-haul flight reviews to determine which airline offers the best seat in your travel class.
 I share my opinion on which Business Class I think is best; American Airlines vs. United vs. Delta, American Airlines vs. British Airways and finally British Airways vs. Virgin Atlantic.

 1. Use A Business & First Class Specialist

-This tip is really quite simple.
+This tip is quite simple.
 Don’t book through the airline’s website direct.
-Price your ideal flight on flight comparison websites like skyscanner.
-Check the price on the airline website direct.
-Then speak to a flight consolidatory expert like our luxury concierge, who should quote you significantly cheaper (around 20%) for Business and First Class flights.
+Price your ideal flight on flight comparison websites.
+Check the price on the airline website directly.
+Then speak to a flight consolidatory expert like our luxury concierge, who will try and quote you cheaper Business and First Class flights.

 2. Book Sale Tickets

 Most airlines offer sales from time to time, and if you add yourself to their mailing lists, then you will be notified when they have a sale.
 Recently British Airways launched a sale which upgraded your seat from Business to First Class for free one way.
-Join or keep an eye on frequent flyer sites like flyertalk.com (UK & US), boardingarea.com (mainly US), and HeadforPoints.com (UK) for sale tickets.
+Join or keep an eye on frequent flyer sites like flyertalk.com for sale tickets.
 If a deal is good enough, the guys on these sites will find it and post it.
 By following these sites, you can ensure that you don’t miss out.